rightaditya/battery-dim/README.md

    you want to keep, get them to a safe place first.

 ## Notes
-I've only tested this on Ubuntu 15.04–18.04, but it should work on any other system that uses systemd and acpid.
+I've only tested this on Ubuntu 15.04–18.04.2, but it should work on any other system that uses systemd and acpid.
+At some point, my 18.04 system stopped producing the relevant ACPI events, but the problem can be fixed by upgrading to 18.04.2.

 Also, the config and installation are not particularly user-friendly.
 The ideal would be to get this functionality into GNOME, KDE, etc. so that it is